umavinoth/vagrant-automation/README.md

         This will place a vagrant-azure.gem.
         Execute vagrant plugin install vagrant-azure.gem.
         This will install vagrant-azure plugin.
-        Create a box file for azure provider and add the box to the vagrant.

 Gradle Setup:

         Install Java JDK  and set following environment variable.